-Intel announced the largest security acquisition in 2017, a whopping $15.3 billion acquisition of Mobileye, an Israeli automotive technology company focused on collision avoidance — with approximately 450 engineers and an installed base of nearly 15 million vehicles.
+Intel announced the largest security related acquisition last year, a whopping $15.3 billion acquisition of Mobileye, an Israeli automotive technology company focused on collision avoidance — with approximately 450 engineers and an installed base of nearly 15 million vehicles.

 Overall crime statistics could drop by more than 20 percent when metropolitan sensors and cutting edge home security remote monitoring begin to work seamlessly together through the IoT.